ilg-physics-ucsb/physics6-manual/6AL/MathLab2/MathLab2.md

 ### Curve Fitting

 Curve fitting gives you the relationship between the two variables, highlighting the strongest trend in the data.
-It is determined by the entire data set, which makes it more accurate than only using a single data points.
+It is determined by the entire data set, which makes it more accurate than only using a single data point.
 Thus, it reduces experimental errors.

 Choosing which curve to use (line, parabola, exponential, etc.) for your data can take some practice.
 Your choice may depend on a few factors.